 - Expenses – Be sure to keep receipts of any expenses such as for medical reasons or travel for example, that are as a direct result of your injury.

-- Lastly, to give yourself the best possible chance of a successful claim, contact a personal injury solicitor for help and guidance.
+- Lastly, to give yourself the best possible chance of a successful claim, contact a claims management company for help and guidance.

 Making a claim for compensation for accident at gym can be a very complex process as liability first needs to be proven which isn’t always as easy as it may seem.
-Trying to deal with such a case with no experience or without any legal background can be a very daunting prospect indeed and so we would definitely recommend speaking with an experienced solicitor that specialises in these types of claims to give yourself the best possible chance of success.
+Trying to deal with such a case with no experience or without any legal background can be a very daunting prospect indeed.
+We always recommend speaking with an experienced professional that specialises in these types of claims to give yourself the best possible chance of success.

 If you contact Legal Helpline, we will offer you a free consultancy session that can be done over the phone.
 During this session we will gather all of the information from you that you have surrounding your case and also we can answer any questions that you may have regarding the whole claiming process, what it involves and the best way to move forward with it.
 After getting the facts from you, we will be able to tell you honestly if you have a legitimate claim or not.